-This is a page you can use for a low purine diet for gout.
+This is a page you can use for a low purine diet.
 It categorises foods into high, medium and low purine.

 You won't find purines listed on nutrition facts' panels.
 Maybe one day, if gout continues its world wide growth.

 PURINES LIST - HIGH PURINE FOOD

 It is surprising, especially to those who have never heard of uric acid or purines before, that some foods usually considered to be very healthy are high purine foods.
 They are - herrings, (so that means kippers too) ,sardines anchovies.

 All are high in desirable heart healthy and anti inflammatory omega-3 fatty acids, but also purine rich.
 If you like these fish, you'll have to eat them very moderately.